happyt/trellodash/README.md

 - Normally the figures will be kept for the final state each day.
 - An Hourly option is for a hackday, to show progress at hourly intervals.
 - To record the current state, http://trellodash.herokuapp.com/trigger
+- The trigger function could be driven automatically from a trello board update

 IanM 2015